joolstorrentecalo/analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs term_end_date %}

+Date the subscription term ends, as yyyy-mm-dd.
+If this is a renewal subscription, this date is different from the subscription end date

+{% enddocs %}

 {% docs term_start_month %}

 The month when the subscription term starts.
 If this is a renewal subscription, this month is different from the subscription start month